 - Jumping to conclusions.
 Confusing facts with inferences is a common tendency.
 Do not assume you know the reasons behind events, or that certain facts necessarily have certain implications.
 Make sure you have all the information you can get, and then speak clearly about the facts versus the meanings or interpretations you attach to those.

 - Dysfunctional responses.
 Ignoring or not responding to a comment or question quickly undermines effective communication.
 Likewise, responding with an irrelevant comment -- one that isn't connected to the topic at hand -- will quash genuine communication.
 Interrupting others while they are speaking also creates a poor environment for communication.

-- Lacking Confidence.
+- Lacking confidence.
 Lacking confidence can be a major barrier to effective communication.
-Shyness, difficulty being assertive, or lack of self-worth can hinder your ability to make your needs and opinions known.
+Shyness, difficulty being assertive, or low self-worth can hinder your ability to make your needs and opinions known.
 Also, a lack of awareness of your own rights and opportunities in a given situation can prevent you from expressing your needs openly.
 See Eison (1990)’s “Confidence in the Classroom: Ten Maxims for New Teachers” for a set of maxims to think about when reflecting on your own confidence as a communicator.

 Strategies for effective verbal communication

 - Focus on the issue, not the person.
 Try not to take everything personally, and similarly, express your own needs and opinions in terms of the job at hand.
 Solve problems rather than attempt to control others.
 For example, rather than ignoring a student who routinely answers questions in class with inappropriate tangents, speak with the student outside of class about how this might disrupt the class and distract other students.

 - Be genuine rather than manipulative.
 Be yourself, honestly and openly.
 Be honest with yourself, and focus on working well with the people around you, and acting with integrity.